 I believe food forms part of the glue that brings all humans together and feel that recipes should be shared and passed down to each generation

 Hi!
 I am Janelle.
-I wear many hats; I’m a Mother, a Fiance, a lover of nature, a Cook and the Founder of Plant Based Folk.
+I wear many hats; I’m a Mother, a Wife, a lover of nature, a Cook and the Founder of Plant Based Folk.

 I’m a second generation Australian with a Lebanese background living in my birth-town Sydney.
-I’ve always loved of food, both cooking and eating.
-Gaining my Diploma in Hospitality Management many moons ago where I very much enjoyed and thrived in my cooking & recipe classes.
-However, I didn’t pursue a career in the industry.
-Fast forward a couple of decades and it’s come full circle – I’m embarking on a journey to share my passion for food; getting creative.
+I’ve always loved food; both cooking and eating.
+Gaining my Diploma in Hospitality Management many moons ago where I very much enjoyed and thrived in my cooking & recipe classes, I didn't pursue a career in the industry.
+Fast forward a couple of decades and it's come full circle - I'm embarking on a journey to share my passion for food; getting creative.

 I'd like to give you some insight as to how a plant based diet has help me.
 I've thyroid issues.